-The development and promotion of employee health remains a priority for all AGROFERT Group companies.
+The development and promotion of employee health becomes an increasing priority for all AGROFERT Group companies.
 The forms of employee health support vary from company to company.
 AGROFERT Group employees in the Czech Republic can use the benefit of examinations at the Modřany outpatient clinic, or use specific treatment at the healthcare facility according to their workplace or place of residence as part of their benefit package.
-Many companies organise Health Days.
-One of these events was e.g. held in cooperation with the staff of the Oncology Institute in Brno.
+Many companies organize Health Days.
+Favorite cooperation still includes health days with the staff of the Oncology Institute in Brno.
 Some of the Group companies offer their employees health recovery stays in selected recreational or spa facilities, pharmacy vouchers for the purchase of vitamins, contributions for vaccinations, doctor consultations via a phone health line or many other benefits.
 Trade unions are also involved in health promotion and social dialogue in many companies.
 Taking care of employees, both current and former, includes good mutual relations and participation in common goals.